Thermophysical properties of argon gas from improved two-body interaction potential

-As Patkowski and Szalewicz \cite{patkowski2010} fitted only the sum of the BO interaction energy and the DKH correction, we refitted the BO interaction energies alone in order to combine them with the new data.
-Patkowski and Szalewicz \cite{patkowski2010} used a switching function to smoothly connect two separate sets of calculated energies.
-The first (and more accurate) set for $R>2$~\AA{} was obtained in Ref.~\cite{patkowski2010} while the second set for 0.25~\AA{} $<R<$ 2~\AA{} was calculated at a lower level of theory in Ref.~\cite{patkowski2005}.
-The switching connects two fitting functions at $R=1.3$~\AA{} \cite{patkowski2010}.
-In our work, we fit both sets simultaneously with a global fitting function in the form
+As Patkowski and Szalewicz \cite{patkowski2010} fitted only the sum of the BO interaction energy and the DKH correction, we refitted the BO pair potential alone in order to combine it with the data for the post-BO corrections calculated by us.
+The analytic function used in the fitting has the following form